Sharp scattering threshold for the cubic-quintic NLS in the focusing-focusing regime: Introduction and main results

 Additionally we assume that $u_0$ is radially symmetric when $d=3$.
-Then the solution $u$ of \eqref{aka nls} with $u(0)=u_0$ is global and scatters in time. \end{itemize} \end{theorem} We should point out that the scattering results given in \cite{Akahori2013} are originally formulated for the cases $d\geq 5$.
-The results can then be extended to all dimensions $d\geq 3$ in a natural way by combining with the result from \cite{KenigMerle2006} and the recent published paper \cite{Dodson4dfocusing}.
-The scattering criterion \eqref{aka scatter criterion} has been later successfully applied in \cite{Miao3dradial,Xie2014,Miao_5d_2016, Miao_4d,MiaoDoubleCrit,Xu_Yang_2016} to formulate a sharp scattering threshold for NLS with combined power type nonlinearities in different regimes.
+Then the solution $u$ of \eqref{aka nls} with $u(0)=u_0$ is global and scatters in time. \end{itemize} \end{theorem} We should point out that the scattering results given in \cite{Akahori2013} were originally formulated in the cases $d\geq 5$.
+The results can nonetheless be extended to all dimensions $d\geq 3$ in a natural way by combining with the results from \cite{KenigMerle2006} and the recent published paper \cite{Dodson4dfocusing}.
+The scattering criterion \eqref{aka scatter criterion} has been later successfully applied in \cite{Miao3dradial,Xie2014,Miao_5d_2016,Miao_4d,MiaoDoubleCrit,Xu_Yang_2016} to formulate a sharp scattering threshold for NLS with combined power type nonlinearities in different regimes.
 However, \eqref{aka scatter criterion} seems not to be compatible with problems having focusing $L^2$-critical nonlinearity due to the following reason: The constraint $\mM(u)<\mM(Q)$ is essential since the $L^2$-critical nonlinearity $|u|^{\frac{4}{d}}u$ shares the same scaling of the Laplacian $\Delta u$ under the scaling operator

-However, by considering the Lyapunov functional $\mS_\omega$ we will have double constraints on the mass of the initial data, which might violate the conciseness of the scattering threshold.
+However, by considering the Lyapunov functional $\mS_\omega$ we would have double constraints on the mass of the initial data, which might violate the conciseness of the scattering threshold.
 By comparison with \eqref{aka scatter criterion} we also see that the scattering criterion \eqref{scattering threshold} has the advantage that it is uniquely determined by the mass of the initial data.
 Such a solely mass-determining threshold could also be more physically relevant in the following sense: besides being a conserved quantity, the mass also measures many physically important quantities such as the power supply in nonlinear optics, or the total number of particles in the Bose-Einstein condensation.

 As a surprising byproduct, we are able to formulate a scattering criterion for the problem \eqref{aka nls} within the framework of the present paper by also invoking the results from \cite{SoaveCritical,wei2021normalized}.
 In particular, there is no smallness condition and mass constraint in all dimensions and the energy threshold is exactly the ground state energy which is positive and smaller than $d^{-1}\csob^{\frac{d}{2}}$.
 We will continue the discussion in Section \ref{outlook section}.
 As a consequence of Theorem \ref{3d scattering threshold} given below, we are able to impose the following solely mass-determining scattering threshold for the 3D CQNLS in the focusing-focusing regime: \begin{theorem} Let $d=3$ and $\mu_1=\mu_2=1$.
 Define the set